-- 9. The proposed PforR will support building the foundations of a modern social protection system and expanding its coverage.
-It will finance the expansion of social protection through a flagship Social Safety Net Program. - 10.
-The proposed PforR will directly support Axes 1, 2, 3 and 4 of the National Social Nets Program (PNPSNC 2023-2032).
-The role of the WBG/IDA will be to co-finance the Flagship, leveraging the transformation of their core delivery systems and building institutional capacity for a results-based approach to social policy financing.
-The scope of the program is presented in Figure 2 below, as defined in key government policy documents. - 11.
+- 10. The proposed PforR will support building the foundations of a modern social protection system and expanding its coverage.
+It will finance the expansion of social protection through a flagship Social Safety Net Program. - 11.
+The proposed PforR will directly support Axes 1, 2 and 4 of the National Social Nets Program (PNFS 2023-2032).
+The role of the WBG/IDA will be to co-finance the Flagship with productive inclusion measures, leveraging the transformation of their core delivery systems and building institutional capacity for a results-based approach to social policy financing.
+The scope of the program is presented in Figure 2 below, as defined in key government policy documents. - 12.
 Once basic delivery systems are in place and social protection institutions have completed the transition to these systems, the government will initiate the scaling up of a flagship safety net program.
 By 2026, the social protection system will be ready for a radical expansion of its coverage using the new delivery platform and programmatic elements piloted in the first stage of implementation (2023-2025).
+It will be supported by increased funding for targeted social protection programs.

+Figure 1 Perimeter of the FORR program in the context of a comprehensive social protection architecture

-It will be supported by increased funding for targeted social protection programs.1 - 12.
-The proposed PforR will support the implementation of the PNPSNC.
-The scope of the government's program includes (i) the flagship cash transfer program for the chronically poor; (ii) crisis-responsive cash transfers for those affected by emergencies; (iii) the economic inclusion "package"; (iv) a cross-cutting delivery systems component that serves all social programs in Togo; and (v) a cross-cutting governance and capacity component - 13.
-The PNPSNC has tentatively established the following key outcomes to be achieved for social nets: 1) Phase 1 (through 2025): Launch of the new flagship program and completion of the foundational investment in delivery systems 2) Phase 2 (through 2030): Expansion of the coverage of the flagship safety net program based on the completed modern delivery system.
+- 13. The proposed PforR will support the implementation of the NSPF.
+The scope of the government's program includes (i) the flagship cash transfer program for the chronically poor; (ii) crisis-responsive cash transfers for those affected by emergencies; (iii) the economic inclusion "package"; (iv) a cross-cutting delivery systems component that serves all social programs in Togo; and (v) a cross-cutting governance and capacity component - 14.
+The NFSP has tentatively established the following key outcomes to be achieved for social nets: 1) Phase 1 (through 2025): Launch of the new flagship program and completion of the foundational investment in delivery systems (interoperable and dynamic social information system and payment system (with the number of direct and indirect beneficiaries remaining at the current coverage level, 350,000; 2) Phase 2 (through 2030): Expansion of the coverage of the flagship safety net program based on the completed modern delivery system, of which 50,000 will benefit from the Productive Inclusion Package. - 15.
 The operation will support a reorientation of public spending toward more effective social protection spending.
 The PforR will support the transition to the new social protection system with a greater role for the non-contributory social safety net pillar.
 The World Bank's role in financing this change will be significant at the beginning of the program, with the government's role increasing in the later years of the program.
+This change is presented in Figure 3 with the dynamics of projected government and World Bank funding per year

 1.1.5.
-Development goal (PDO) and outcome indicators at the PDO level
+Development goal (ODP) and outcome indicators at the ODP level

-- 14. The development objective of the PforR is "to strengthen systems for coordinated, inclusive, efficient and productive safety nets. - 15.
+- 16. The development objective of the PforR is "to strengthen systems for coordinated, inclusive, efficient and productive safety nets. - 17.
 Enhance this is the improvement or development of new systems, platforms and existing processes to meet a particular need.